marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 &lt;p class="highlight new">...&lt;/p>
 </pre>

-In this HTML, the CSS rule would be applied to the first and third `p` element.
+In this HTML, the CSS rule would be applied to the first and third `p` elements.
 As you can see, it is also possible for an item to have multiple classes (`highlight` and `new`), separated by a space.

 ### ID Selectors

 Id selectors are very similar to class selectors.
 They select all HTML elements with an attribute `id` with a specific value.
-Ids are denoted by a **leading Instead of a **leading hash** sign (`#`), followed by the `id` attribute value.
+Ids are denoted by a **leading hash** sign (`#`), followed by the `id` attribute value.

-The important difference to class selectors is that ID selectors **should occur only once** per HTML page, while a class can be used for any number of elements.
+The important difference to class selectors is that ID selectors **should occur only once** per HTML page, while a class may be used for any number of elements.

-In the following example, the ID selector selects the element that has the `id` attribute with value `navigation`.
+In the following example, the ID selector selects the element that has an `id` attribute with value `navigation`.

 ##### CSS